functionalone/serverless-iam-roles-per-function/README.md

 The plugin will create a dedicated role for each function that has an `iamRoleStatements` definition.
 It will include the permissions for create and write to CloudWatch logs and if VPC is defined: `AWSLambdaVPCAccessExecutionRole` will be included (as is done when using `iamRoleStatements` at the provider level).

-By deafault, function level `iamRoleStatements` override the provider level definition.
+By default, function level `iamRoleStatements` override the provider level definition.
 It is also possible to inherit the provider level definition by specifying the option `iamRoleStatementsInherit: true`:

 ```yaml
 provider: